zopsicle/snowflake/snowflake-manual/design-principles.rst

 We shift the responsibility of treating warnings as errors from individual compilers to the build system as a whole.
 Each action may specify a regular expression for warnings.
-If this regular expression matches the compiler output, then the action is considered to have emitted a warning.
+If this regular expression matches a line of the compiler output, then the action is considered to have emitted a warning.
 If Snowflake is instructed by the user to treat warnings as errors, actions considered to have emitted warnings will fail.